Trinity Jo-Li Bliss

 Trinity Jo-Li Bliss (born November 5, 2009) is an American actress, singer, and YouTuber.
+In film, she is known for Tuk in James Cameron's Avatar franchise, which marked her film debut.
 In television, she is most notable for her role as Stella Zhau, both in the Nickelodeon live-action television series The Really Loud House (2022–2024) and the television film A Really Haunted Loud House (2023).
-In film, she is known for Tuk in James Cameron's Avatar franchise, which marked her film debut.

 Early life

-Trinity Jo-Li Bliss was born on November 5, 2009, in Los Angeles, California, to Lei who is Chinese and Thomas Bliss Jr. who is of English descent.
+Trinity Jo-Li Bliss was born on November 5, 2009, in Los Angeles, California, to Li Lei who is Chinese from Xi'an and Thomas Hooker Bliss Jr. who is of English descent.
 Her mother immigrated from China to pursue graduate studies in aerospace engineering before switching to statistics.
 Her parents met while both worked at a biotech company.
 When she was younger, she joined theater summer camp productions of Beauty and the Beast, The Lion King, and Matilda, which motivated her to take acting lessons and learn music.